ZOO-Project/ZOO-Project/docs/services/howtos.rst

 :ref:`services_index` are quite easy to create once you have installed the ZOO Kernel and have chosen code (in the language of your choice) to turn into a ZOO service.
-Here are some HelloWorlds in Python, PHP, Java  and JavaScript with links to their corresponding ``.zcfg`` files.
+Here are some HelloWorlds in Python, PHP, Java, C#  and JavaScript with links to their corresponding ``.zcfg`` files.

+.. contents:: :depth: 3

 General information